-An important step many leaders neglect, is to step out your preferred communication channel to facilitate ongoing ease.
+An important step many leaders neglect is to step out of your preferred communication channel to facilitate ongoing ease.
 Are you an emailer?
-Or would you prefer someone pop their head into your office?
+Or would you prefer someone to pop their head into your office?

 Make sure that everyone knows how they can best contact you to have a chat, but also be open to their best ways of contacting you.

-In stressful times, your employees will recognise the effort you put out to help rectify whatevers troubling them.
+In stressful times, your employees will recognize the effort you put out to help rectify whatever troubling them.

 The best leaders look to the future.
-No matter how great your team or your organisation is performing, there’s always room for improvement.
+No matter how great your team or your organization is performing, there’s always room for improvement.